Sinclair / Jacobson Family

 - Born, 21 Dec 1879, source, BDM registration 1880/18897, dia.govt.nz

 - Maybe ‘Agnes Ellen Jacobsen’ and married Robert Barry in 1913.

-- Agnes Ellen buried 22 Nov 1941 (both at Mangatera Cemetery Dannvirke, Hawkes Bay).
+- Agnes Ellen buried 22 Nov 1941 (with Robert, at Mangatera Cemetery Dannvirke, Hawkes Bay).

 Dear Dot, – I live at Glenomaru, and it is a very nice place.
 The measles are very bad here just now.
 Some of the schools are shut up through it, but ours is not.
 The bush is very thick up here.
 We climb trees for fuchsias and tear our clothes, and then I suppose you know what we get.
 We have a pretty black-and-white cat.
 Please would you give me a name for it.
 There was a play a Romahapa called “Life’s looking-glass.”
 I did not go as it was too far, and our buggy was not available.
 Yours truly, Agnes Jacobson May 18.